ni/niveristand-custom-device-handbook/docs/Custom_Device_Types.md

 ### Inline-Async Hardware Interface

-By checking the **Use Inline-Async API** for the *Inline HW Interface* Custom Device Execution Mode in the niveristand-custom-device-wizard, an inline-async custom device template will be generated.
+You can generate an inline-async custom device template from the niveristand-custom-device-wizard.
+When creating a project, set the execution mode to **Inline HW Interface** and enable **Use Inline-Async API**.

 ![](images/Use_Inline_Async_API.jpg)

-By using the [Inline-Async-API](https://github.com/ni/niveristand-custom-device-development-tools/tree/main/inline-async-api) the inline-async template framework provides initializing/launching/cleanup of the asynchronous VIs, error handling/reporting, and data transfer between inline and asynchronous VIs.
+By using the [Inline-Async-API](https://github.com/ni/niveristand-custom-device-development-tools/tree/main/inline-async-api), the inline-async template framework can perform the following actions.
+* Initializing asynchronous VIs.
+* Launching asynchronous VIs.
+* Cleaning up asynchronous VIs.
+* Handling and reporting errors.
+* Transferring data between inline and asynchronous VIs.

-The RT Driver VI of an inline custom device can communicate channel data with VeriStand while launching an asynchronous loop(s) to handle nondeterministic operations.
+The RT Driver VI of an inline custom device can communicate channel data with VeriStand.
+While doing so, the VI can also launch an asynchronous loop(s) to handle nondeterministic operations.

 One example of a nondeterministic operation is writing data to a log file.
 The RT Driver VI of the inline custom device communicates with the asynchronous loop(s) using RT FIFOs.

 ![](images/Inline-Async_Engine_lvlib_RT_Driver.jpg)

-**Note:** Data must be consumed from the RT FIFOs at a fast enough rate or the mechanism will overflow.
+**Note:** The custom device must consume data from the RT FIFOs at a fast enough rate or it will overflow.

 ### Inline Model Interface